Biology (song): Music video

-The music video for "Biology" was directed by production team Harvey & Carolyn for Alchemy Films, with art direction from Maria Chryssikos.
+The music video for "Biology" was filmed on 4 October 2005 and directed by production team Harvey & Carolyn for Alchemy Films, with art direction from Maria Chryssikos.
 The video, which consists only of group shots, witnesses Girls Aloud seamlessly moving through various sequences in scenes of disjointed choreography.
 Like the song itself, the video showcases a variety of styles.
 The music video begins with a curtain being drawn back to reveal the band members posed in black jazz dresses, stood against a black background decorated with expensive-looking candelabra and chandeliers.
 Nadine Coyle, perched upon a black grand piano, sings the jazzy intro.
 As the song's introduction ends, the scene then morphs into a room with white wallpaper embellished with black butterflies.
 Girls Aloud's outfits turn into frilly pink and purple dresses as digitised butterflies begin to float by.
 The scene transitions into a room with pink wallpaper and black floral patterns, while the group's outfits change into the red and black outfits seen on the single's artwork.
 The scene reverts to the opening sequence as Girls Aloud perform choreography involving chairs.
 As the song reaches its climax, the group are seen seamlessly moving between the various scenes and the different outfits.
 The video ends with a curtain closing.

 Peter Robinson noted that the single's video captured Girls Aloud's "distinct visual style and some endearingly shambolic synchronised dance moves."
 The video can be found on the DVD release of 2006's Chemistry Tour (released as The Greatest Hits Live from Wembley), as well as 2007's Style.